Azure Peering Service overview

 With Peering Service, customers can select a well-connected partner service provider in a given region.
 Public connectivity is optimized for high reliability and minimal latency from cloud services to the end-user location.

-Customers can also opt for Peering Service telemetry such as user latency measures to the Microsoft network, BGP route monitoring, and alerts against leaks and hijacks by registering the Peering Service connection in the Azure portal.
+Customers can also opt for Peering Service telemetry such as user latency measures to the Microsoft network and BGP route monitoring by registering the Peering Service connection in the Azure portal.

 To use Peering Service, customers aren't required to register with Microsoft.
 The only requirement is to contact a Peering Service partner to get the service.
 To opt in for Peering Service telemetry, customers must register for it in the Azure portal.